Mishar Tatars: Genetics

 A genetic analysis found that the medieval Hungarian Conqueror elite is closely related to Turkic groups in the Volga region, notably Volga Tatars and Bashkirs, which, according to the study, can be modeled as ~50% Mansi-like, ~35% Sarmatian-like, and ~15% Hun/Xiongnu-like.
 The admixture event is suggested to have taken place in the Southern Ural region at 643–431 BCE, which is "in agreement with contemporary historical accounts which denominated the Conquerors as Turks".

+Y-DNA

+The most common are haplogroups J2 (26.38%) and R1a (22.7%), foollowed by N (12.85%) and R1b (9.17%).